wpugph/Responsive-Slider-Lite-WordPress-Plugin/README.txt

 == Changelog ==

-= 1.0.3 =
+= 1.0.4 =
-Fixed book post type issue
+Fixed book post type issue and versioning

 = 1.0.1 =
 * Use title and wp-content for the image overlays